Friedrich Martens: Biography

 "Professor Martens, Professor of International Law at the Saint Petersburg University, a permanent member of the Ministry of Foreign Affairs has died according to the telegram at the Valga, Estonia train station on June 7.
 The deceased was an Estonian by ethnicity."

 Born to ethnic Estonian parents at Pärnu in the Governorate of Livonia of Russian Empire, Martens was later raised and educated as a German-speaker.
 He lost both parents at the age of nine and was sent to a Lutheran orphanage in St. Petersburg, where he successfully completed the full course of studies at a German high school and in 1863 entered the law faculty of St. Petersburg University.
 In 1868, he started his service at the Russian ministry of foreign affairs.

-In 1871, he became a lecturer in international law in the university of St. Petersburg, and in 1872 professor of public law in the Imperial School of Law and the Imperial Alexander Lyceum.
+In 1871, he became a Lecturer on Public Law in the university of St. Petersburg, and in 1873 professor of international law in the Imperial School of Law and the Imperial Alexander Lyceum.
 In 1874, he was selected special legal assistant to Prince Gorchakov, then imperial chancellor.

 His book on The Right of Private Property in War had appeared in 1869, and had been followed in 1873 by that upon The Office of Consul and Consular Jurisdiction in the East, which had been translated into German and republished at Berlin.
 These were the first of a long series of studies which won for their author a worldwide reputation, and raised the character of the Russian school of international jurisprudence in all civilised countries.

 First amongst them must be placed the great Recueil des traités et conventions conclus par la Russie avec les puissances etrangeres (13 volumes, 1874–1902).
 This collection, published in Russian and French in parallel columns, contains not only the texts of the treaties but valuable introductions dealing with the diplomatic conditions of which the treaties were the outcome.
 These introductions are based largely on unpublished documents from the Russian archives.

 Martens' International Law of Civilised Nations is probably the best-known of his original works.
 It was written in Russian, a German edition appearing in 1884–1885, and a French edition in 1883–1887.
 It displays much judgment and acumen, though some of the doctrines which it defends by no means command universal assent.
 More openly biased in character are such treatises as: